4eryemyha/Delta-s_Enigma_Systems/README.md

 ## 1. Character

-### 1.1 &nbsp;Walking, Running, Jumping, General Control
+### 1.1 &nbsp;Movement

-A detailed description of how the player moves, runs, jumps, and interacts with the world.
-This includes the mechanics of how walking and running speeds are controlled, how jumping works, and any general movement functionality.
+A detailed description of how the player moves, runs, jumps, and controls the camera.
+This includes the mechanics of movement speed control, jumping behavior, and camera interaction.

 <img src="https://github.com/4eryemyha/Media/blob/main/GIFs/CharacterMovement.gif" width="830" height="470">

 **Implementation Details:**
-- Character control system with defined key mappings
-- Response to user inputs and environmental factors
-- System for speed adjustment and transition between movement states
+- Smooth interaction with physics and objects during movement.

 ---